ahmadajmi/CSS-Grid-Layout/README.md

 * Divide the grid container into 4 columns, and each one is `25%`.
 * Create one row, and set the height be `100vh`.

-The `grid` responsibility is to set the `grid-layout` container to `gird`, and this is a required property.
+The `grid` responsibility is to set the `grid-layout` element to a grid container, and this is a required property, and will create a new [Block Formatting Context].

 The `grid-template-columns` responsibility is to divide the `grid-layout` container into columns, and in our case we did a 4 columns each one with `25%` of the page width.